AvanaPY/dv1615-project/README.md

 to get download all the required libraries.

 After having installed the libraries create a file in the root directory called `.env` and add the variables:
-* COGNITIVE_API_HEADER_VAL: Your API key for the API Management layer
+* COGNITIVE_API_HEADER_KEY: Your API key for the API Management layer
 * API_MANAGEMENT_URL: The URL to the API Management Layer for the Azure Cognitive Services
 * LAGER_API_URl: The URL to the lager-api part of the assignment